BPLIM/Workshops/Guides/03_External_Server/External_Server_Guide.md

 >

-  - Your home folder is full (/home/USER_LOGIN): **_Do not save files in your home folder_**
+   - This usually means your home folder is full (`/home/USER_LOGIN`).
+     **Do not save files in your home folder.**

-  - Ask BPLIM Staff to empty space in your home folder
+   - Ask the BPLIM Team to free up space in your home directory.

 >

-6. Session is frozen
+6.  **Session is frozen**

-  - Go to NoMachine first screen and double-click in the following icon
+  - From the first NoMachine screen, double-click the following icon:

 >